YootTowerManagement/YootTower/README.md

 ## Micropolis Core (Open Source SimCity for the browser, using WebAssembly)

-I’ve been getting a head start on porting Yoot Tower to the browser by working on renovating the existing open source C++ version of SimCity / Micrcopolis run in the browser too.
+I’ve been getting a head start on porting Yoot Tower to the browser by working on renovating the existing open source C++ version of SimCity / Micrcopolis to run in the browser too, using Emscripten and Embind to wrap the C++ code in a JavaScript/TypeScript API.

-Both projects will share the same modern tech stack and web interface (Emscripten, Embind, WebAssembly, TypeScript/JavaScript, SvelteKit, Node, Canvas/WebGL/HTML/CSS, etc), so they'll eventually plug together with multiple Yoot Towers embedded into your live Micropolis city!
+Both projects will share the same modern tech stack and web interface (Emscripten, Embind, WebAssembly, TypeScript/JavaScript, SvelteKit, Node, Canvas/WebGL/HTML/CSS, etc), and I'm developing a JavaScript based SDK and plugin system for them both, so they'll eventually plug together with multiple Yoot Towers embedded into your live Micropolis city!
 And then you can plug a video arcade into Yoot Tower, which includes a Micropolis game console that you can play, to wrap back around to the outer city simulator!
 (No nasty infinite regression, just a nice clean loop!)

 https://github.com/SimHacker/MicropolisCore